 Water security is one of the most pressing environmental problems the world faces today.
-Water is so much of a concern that the United Nations has declared today, March 22, was World Water Day 2012
+Water is so much of a concern that the United Nations has declared today, March 22, was World Water Day 2012.
+Organizations around the world are taking measures to address the issues surrounding water, including Imagine H2O.
+Imagine H2O is a nonprofit organization that focuses on solving water problems.
+Each year, the nonprofit launches a competition with a different water-based focus and the theme for the 2011 competition was wastewater.

 A panel of water sector experts and investors were selected to judge the 50 startup applications and two winners were chosen.
 Bilexys, based out of Brisbane, Australia, was selected the winner of the pre-revenue track competition while Boulder, Colorado-based New Sky Energy was selected in the early revenue track.